gravitational/teleport/rfd/0099-pod-access-requests.md

 ```

 Once the approver aproves the request, the `ResourceId` is encoded into the user's
+certificate and *every* role available in `search_as_role` that matches the target
-certificate and the available `search_as_role` are included in the certificate
+cluster and the pod name is included in the certificate's roles.
-roles.

 When a `ResourceId.Kind` is `pod`, Teleport allows the user to access the Kubernetes
 cluster - even if only the `search_as_role` has RBAC rules to
 access it - and validates if the Pod name is allowed.
-Accessing any other resource
-when holding only Pod access requests results in the request being denied, i.e.
-the user requested access to a Pod but tries to access a Secret, Teleport will
-deny the request.
-For those cases, the user must request access to the Kubernetes
-cluster as well.

 #### Endpoints with POD's name

 For Endpoints whose path starts with `/api/v1/namespaces/{namespace}/pods/{name}`,
 the Teleport RBAC layer can extract the `{name}` from the request
 URI and validate if the pod name is in the user's allowed list.
+Teleport also computes
+at runtime the Kubernetes principals defined in the roles that match the cluster labels
+and pod name/namespace.

 Each time a user requests an endpoint prefixed with `/api/v1/namespaces/{namespace}/pods/{name}`,
 Teleport Kubernetes Service intercepts the request and extracts the `{name}`.